 2851.30 modify as shown.

-A mesh STA in a mesh BSS shall use information that is not in the CF Parameter Set element, the Timestamp field, the Beacon Interval field, the Beacon Timing element, the MCCAOP Advertisement Overview element, or the MCCAOP Advertisement element in received Beacon frames only if the mesh STA maintains a mesh peering with the transmitter of the Beacon frame.
+A mesh STA in a mesh BSS shall use information in the Timestamp field, the Beacon Interval field, the Beacon Timing element, the MCCAOP Advertisement Overview element, or the MCCAOP Advertisement element in received Beacon frames only if the mesh STA maintains a mesh peering with the transmitter of the Beacon frame.

 [Here, the intent is also that only certain information in matching Beacons is used, where matching means "if the mesh STA maintains a mesh peering with the transmitter of the Beacon frame".]